 A short break in the City of Essaouira on the coast of Morocco is bound to be relaxed and chilled.
 This is going to happen because of a few things, firstly there aren’t a huge about of things to do in Essaouira, there are things to do and see but there are no real iconic tourist spots that need ticking off and queuing for.
 Secondly although it is an African and Arabic City it’s not intense like other places in Morocco, the locals are friendly to tourists and are going about their day, most of whom are not involved in the tourism of the city and this all adds to a really nice and relaxed atmosphere.

 If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouria this post is for you, if you still need convincing on whether or not to visit, be sure to have a read of my post 8 Reasons Why I Think You Should Visit Essaouira!

-This is how I recommend you spend 2 Days in Essaouira including tips on streets to visit and great places to eat!
+This is my recommended 2 Day Essaouira Itinerary including tips on the best streets to visit and the places to eat!

 I’d recommend staying in a Riad or Hotel within the Medina of Essaouira, this means you will be in a great location and the walled city of the Medina is the area you will spend the majority of your time.
 I used Booking.com to book my Riad and there are plenty available on there so have a look for one here if you haven’t already.
 I’d also recommend having breakfast included so you don’t need to go out and search for breakfast.